-Step 2.
-Having determined that the pre-stimulation phase at 20Hz and -150ms (defined by the results from Step 1, see Figure 2A) predicts the amplitude of the GMFA, in the second part of the analysis, we sought to characterize the relationship between pre-stimulation phase at this frequency and time point and the spectral properties of the TMS-ER in the beta band.
-We calculated the pre-stimulation phase of data derived from channel P1.
-As above, the time-frequency representation of the data was derived using Hanning tapers and a window length of 3 cycles, at 20Hz and -150ms.
-Because the analysis was focused on discovering patterns in the data, as opposed to testing a priori predictions about the effects of stimulating at particular phase angles, the data were binned into 10 phase bins (36 degrees each).
-To analyze spectral properties of the TMS-ER within each bin, we calculated the average power from 10-400 ms after TMS onset for each bin (using Hanning tapers, window length 3 cycles; evaluated from 15-25 Hz), referred to as the 'TMS-evoked power'.
-To determine if prestimulus phase had a significant effect on the TMS-ER, we compared these data to the "null result", the TMS{off} condition, which captures the naturally present relationship between ongoing phase and power fluctuations in oscillatory activity.
+STEP 2.
+Having determined that the prestimulation phase at 20 Hz and -150 ms (defined by the results from step 1, see Fig. 2A) predicts the amplitude of the GMFA, in the second part of the analysis, we sought to characterize the relationship between prestimulation phase at this frequency and time point and the spectral properties of the TMS-ER in the beta band.
+We calculated the prestimulation phase of data derived from channel P1.
+As above, the time-frequency representation of the data was derived using Hanning tapers and a window length of three cycles, at 20 Hz and -150 ms. Because the analysis was focused on discovering patterns in the data, as opposed to testing a priori predictions about the effects of stimulating at particular phase angles, the data were binned into 10 phase bins (36° each).
+To analyze spectral properties of the TMS-ER within each bin, we calculated the average power from 10 to 400 ms after TMS onset for each bin (using Hanning tapers, window length 3 cycles; evaluated from 15 to 25 Hz), referred to as the "TMS-evoked power."
+To determine if prestimulus phase had a significant effect on the TMS-ER, we compared these data to the "null result," the TMS{off} condition, which captures the naturally present relationship between ongoing phase and power fluctuations in oscillatory activity.
 In other words, we accounted for the relationship one might expect to exist between power and phase at one time point and the power of the signal at a subsequent time point, absent the delivery of TMS.
-To do this, trials from the TMS{off} condition were epoched into two sub-trials per delay period similar to the TMS{on} condition, such that one set of sub-trials was centered at 750 \pm 250 ms after delay onset, and an equal number at a second time point 2000 \pm 250 ms after that.
-For each condition, power in the 10-400 ms time window will be referred to as the 'post-stimulation' power, even though no TMS pulses were delivered in the TMS{off} condition.
-Similarly, the phase before time 0 ms will be referred to as 'pre-stimulation' phase.
-Because the pattern of effects is not known a priori, we chose to use a two-way analysis of variance (ANOVA) with phase bin (1-10) and TMS (on and off) as within Subject factors, to determine if prestimulation phase at a particular channel predicted post-stimulation power in the beta band.
-Bonferroni correction (Type 1 error α =0.05) was done for multiple comparisons, though note that this test is not optimal for these data since the electrodes are contiguous in space, and thus the tests are not truly independent.
+To do this, trials from the TMS{off} condition were epoched into two subtrials per delay period similar to the TMS{on} condition, such that one set of subtrials was centered at 750 ± 250 ms after delay onset and an equal number at a second time point 2,000 \pm 250 ms after that.
+For each condition, power in the 10-400 ms time window will be referred to as the "poststimulation" power, even though no TMS pulses were delivered in the $\mathrm{TMS}{\mathrm{off}}$ condition.
+Similarly, the phase before time 0 will be referred to as "prestimulation" phase.
+Because the pattern of effects is not known a priori, we chose to use a two-way ANOVA with phase bin (1-10) and TMS (on and off) as within subject factors to determine if prestimulation phase at a particular channel predicted poststimulation power in the beta band.
+Bonferroni correction (type 1 error $\alpha = 0.05$) was done for multiple comparisons, although note that this test is not optimal for analysis of these data since the electrodes are contiguous in space and thus the tests are not truly independent.